Quinoa-based diet stabilizes blood sugar in older adults

 Study findings

-In this pilot study, all participants were at least 65 years old with fasting glucose levels between 100 and 125 mg/dL and without a history of diabetes.
-In addition, all study participants ate grains, legumes, and/or tubers daily.
+In this pilot study, all participants were at least 65 years old, had fasting glucose levels between 100 and 125 mg/dL, and did not have a history of diabetes.
+Additionally, all study participants consumed grains, legumes, and/or tubers on a daily basis.

-After an initial four-week period in which the study participants consumed their regular diet, all nine subjects were switched to a quinoa-based diet that was continued for four weeks.
-All grains, grain-based products, legumes, and tubers were substituted with quinoa-based products without changing the overall composition of nutrients except for the cereal part.
+After an initial four-week period during which the study participants consumed their regular diet, all nine subjects were switched to a quinoa-based diet, which was continued for an additional four weeks.
+All grains, grain-based products, legumes, and tubers were substituted with quinoa-based products without changing the overall composition of nutrients, except for the cereal part.

 The study participants consumed quinoa, quinoa flakes, and quinoa flour, as well as biscuits, brioche, sponge cake, baguettes, sliced bread, and pasta.
 Each of these products had a quinoa content of 70% or greater.